mikolajwojtowicz/Wemos-D1-Mini-OLED-Instagram-Followers/README.md

 ## How To Run

 1. Open the project in PlatformIO.
-2. Fill in your WiFi and RapidAPI credentials in [src/main.cpp](src/main.cpp).
+2. Fill in your WiFi and RapidAPI credentials in [main.cpp](main.cpp).
 3. Upload the firmware to the board.
 4. Open the serial monitor.